Maximum Likelihood Estimation in Data-Driven Modeling and Control: Data-Driven Predictive Control With the Signal Matrix Model

 \subsection{Numerical Results}

 In this subsection, we compare the control performance of three receding horizon predictive control algorithms: 1) \textit{Sub-PC}: subspace predictive control (\ref{eqn:subpc}), 2) \textit{DeePC}: regularized DeePC (\ref{eqn:deepc}), and 3) \textit{\newacro-PC}: predictive control with the \newmodel\ (\ref{eqn:mlepc}).
 In \textit{DeePC}, the algorithm is tested on a nine-point logarithmic grid of $\lambda_g$ between 10 and 1000.
 In this example, the control performance is found to not be sensitive to the value of $\lambda_y$, so a fixed value of $\lambda_y=1000$ is used.
-In \textit{\newacro-PC}, it is assumed that the noise levels $\sigma^2$ and $\sigma_p^2$ are known.
-To benchmark the performance, we also consider the ideal MPC algorithm (denoted by \textit{MPC}), where both the true state-state model and the noise-free state measurements are available.
+In \textit{\newacro-PC}, the noise level $\sigma^2$ is estimated using (\ref{eqn:sigest}).
+Assuming the same sensor for offline and online measurements, we select $\sigma^2=\sigma_p^2$.
+To benchmark the performance, we also consider the ideal MPC algorithm (denoted by \textit{MPC}), where both the true state-space model and the noise-free state measurements are available.
 The result of this benchmark algorithm is thus deterministic and gives the best possible control performance with receding horizon predictive control.

 In this example, we consider the LTI system (\ref{eqn:sys1}).
-Unless otherwise specified, the following parameters are used in the simulation

-No input and output constraints are enforced, i.e., $\pazocal{U}=\mathbb{R}^{L' n_u}$ and $\pazocal{Y}=\mathbb{R}^{L' n_y}$.
-A sinusoidal reference trajectory $r_t = 0.5\sin\left(\frac{\pi}{10} t\right)$ is to be tracked.
-The offline data are generated with unit i.i.d Gaussian input signals.
+Unless otherwise specified, the following parameters are used in the simulation: $ N=200,\,L_0=4,\,L'=11,\,\sigma^2=\sigma_p^2=1,\,Q=R=1. $ No input and output constraints are enforced, i.e., $\pazocal{U}=\mathbb{R}^{L' n_u}$ and $\pazocal{Y}=\mathbb{R}^{L' n_y}$.
+A square-wave reference trajectory labeled \textit{Ref} in Figure~\ref{fig:4}(a) is to be tracked.
+The offline data are generated with unit i.i.d.
+Gaussian input signals.
 For each case, 100 Monte Carlo simulations are conducted.
 In each run, 60 time steps are simulated.
 The control performance is assessed by the true stage cost over all time steps, i.e.,